Featured

 Here is a look at the five day Costco chart.

 The chart now has the potential to turn into a saucer formation however it's to high of a risk to play.
-That plus next week's six trading day away options are to expensive to buy.
 One week out options on stocks in the $1,000.00 range are always expensive.
-Here is what the DJIA did on the day.
+So let's skip forward to Friday and see how these two series of options closed the week.
+But first it's five day chart then followed by it's one day chart..

 Comments